 I used some left over type 1 MOT to provide a tough base with which to build on.
 I then laid out the 4 corner plinths to my required dimensions.
 I was a little restricted here due to an existing structure so the overall dimensions for the base were 3250mm x 3000mm.

-The floor frame
+The floor frame for the garden building

 Using one of the 3m C16 timber pieces I was able to dig out the ground and level the slabs using a large 1.8m spirit level.